Lindsay Morton, Ph.D.

 |Organization:||National Cancer InstituteDivision of Cancer Epidemiology & Genetics, Radiation Epidemiology Branch|

 In 2008, Dr. Morton joined the Radiation Epidemiology Branch (REB) as a tenure-track investigator.
 She expanded her research to the study of multiple primary cancers, evaluating the carcinogenic effects of radiotherapy and chemotherapy, as well as other environmental and genetic risk factors for second cancers.
-Dr. Morton has been recognized for her research contributions with the NCI Career Development Innovation Award, the NIH Fellows Award for Research Excellence, and the Lymphoma Foundation of America’s Young Scientist Award.
+In 2015, Dr. Morton was awarded scientific tenure by NIH and became a senior investigator.